Do you have a ZZ plant that’s doing well and it’s made you think you’d like more of them? Well, you’re in luck.

 1. Choosing the Right Cutting

-Tip: If you’re not sure which stem to cut look for one that’s already a bit longer or leaning out of the pot – it won’t affect the look of the original plant as much.
+Tip: If you’re not sure which stem to cut look for one that’s already a bit longer or leaning out of the pot.
+That way it won’t have any real impact on the look of the plant.

 2. Cutting the Stem